Just Cookit with a smart food processor

 Out of the pop-up home, into the home kitchen

-Cookit will soon be available in Germany and Austria, and subsequently in other countries as well.
+Cookit is available in Germany and Austria, and subsequently in other countries as well.
 Bosch is introducing new sales channels for the smart food processor.
-“We’ll be offering customers plenty of opportunities to see Cookit in action for themselves, also in pop-up homes of our own,” Strumpler says.
+“We’ll be offering customers plenty of opportunities to see Cookit in action for themselves, for example via experts in their regions,” says Martin Strumpler.

 His porcini mushroom risotto is now ready to eat.
 Served straight from the Cookit pot to the plate, the dish is proof that even something as abstract as digitalization can have a very tangible appeal.
 It’s a stirring notion for anyone who enjoys cooking.